 disease gene discovery, Bardet-Biedl Syndrome, mutational screening, comparative genomics

 Copyright 2006 Annie Pei-Fen Chiang

 Chiang, Annie Pei-Fen.
-"Comparative and integrative genomic approach toward disease gene identification: application to Bardet-Biedle Syndrome." dissertation, University of Iowa, 2006.
+"Comparative and integrative genomic approach toward disease gene identification: application to Bardet-Biedle Syndrome."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2006.